 At the end of the 20th century, the spatial distribution of Palaeolithic sites exhibited a clear mainland gradient.
 The Aegean and Ionian rims and the numerous islands were rarely included in Palaeolithic investigations.
-The only notable exceptions were the work of Sordinas on Corfu and Zakynthos (1969; 1970a; 1970b; 1983), and Cubuk on Kefalonia (1976) in the Ionian Sea (Figure 8.1).
+The only notable exceptions were the work of Sordinas on Corfu and Zakynthos (1969, 1970a, 1970b, 1983), and Cubuk on Kefalonia (1976) in the Ionian Sea (Figure 8.1).
 The seas of Greece remained peripheral to the Palaeolithic research programmes, which prioritised mainland caves over other locales.
 These naturally constrained places, highly visible in the landscape, trap anthropogenic deposits and offer good prospects for recovery of lithic and organic remains from stratified contexts.
 Caves were therefore deemed of superior interpretative potential compared to open-air sites, which return abundant, rarely stratified, almost exclusively lithic remains.
 At the time, perhaps the most identifiable type of open-air site was associated with prehistoric wetlands, such as the highly visible terra rossa formations on karstic basins that further underscored the importance of the karst to both Palaeolithic adaptations and archaeological visibility.
 The same paradigm of a twofold mainland/karst focus drove Palaeolithic explorations in other Balkan countries with extensive coastlines, such as Albania, Bulgaria, and Croatia (see Karavanić & Banda, this volume; Vukosavljević, this volume).

 The dawn of the 21st century witnessed a broadening of the spectrum of Palaeolithic explorations from the inland regions close to the Aegean and Ionian seas (and also the Adriatic and the Black seas) to cover a variety of contexts on islands, coasts, and the sea floor.
 Investigations were driven by new models offering valuable geographical breadth and temporal depth in the Palaeolithic record of Greece.
 This new focus has led to the identification of a multitude of archaeological sites associated with the sea, classified into two broad, not mutually exclusive types: insular, and littoral and/or partly inundated.